Skip to content

 2) Find Your Regular Pay Rate

-Next, look for your hourly rate of pay—this is usually shown alongside your regular hours.
+Next, look for your hourly rate of pay—it usually appears alongside your regular hours.
 For example:

 • Regular Pay Rate: $20.00/hour